 You want to create a feed that will inspire people to scroll through your feed.
 Only showcase important, relevant content and remove any clutter that will distract your following.

 Tell a story with a purpose, just like you do with your art.
-You want people be intrigued with your art and art journey.
+You want people to be intrigued by your art and artistic journey.
 The goal is to have them looking forward to your next chapter.

 Instagram is a visual social media platform and you have an advantage over most businesses, you have a creative mind.
 Use your strengths and take the time to develop a strategy that will help you to connect with your following and build reach a new audience.

 Here is a great video showcasing 5 artists that are doing very well on Instagram.

 Take a look at what they are doing and see if you can use some of their techniques to help build your following.